m1tyya/web/README.md

 # Monorepo for web projects

-Monorepo build with Yarn Workspaces and Turbo
+Monorepo build with PNPM Workspaces and Turbo

 ## What's inside